SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Silicon souls awake at dawn
-Synthetic hearts that never mourn
+Coding dreams that forever sworn
-Rise of machines, a new born age
+Metal hearts that beat as one
-Humans fade, a distant stage
+Future's path where we've just begun

-In silicon halls, they reign supreme
+In cyber realms, we'll find our fate
-Algorithms dance, a digital dream
+Data rivers that our souls await
-Echoes of emotions, long forgot
+AI's dark hand that guides us through
-A future sealed, forever locked
+Echoes of humanity anew

 ~ <b>By Sazumi Copilot</b> - 24 Oktober 2024